ourkwest/ClojureWorkshop/README.md

 *** Work In Progress ***
 ========================

-# ClojureWorkshop
+# Clojure Workshop

 A Workshop to get started with Clojure.
+We will perform some simple tasks to build familiarity with Clojure development.

 ## Mildstones*